 So, how do we fix this?
 I do not claim to have all the answers to this question.
 If anything, I hope to instigate conversation on the issue.
 That is, I realize this article is likely to generate more questions than answers.
 What I will say is that I don’t see this happening unless we can return to emphasizing local governance over national governance.
 It seems that the more removed politics is from home, the more debauch it becomes.
 There is likely an accountability element here, but it is also probably due to the lack of national community.
 Community is key, and you can’t have community in a political melting pot hundreds of miles away.

 There must be greater accountability of our elected officials.
-The politicians supporting the sexual revolution, for instance, ought not be tolerated, as it ought not be tolerated in schools.
+Those pushing for the sexualization of children in public schools ought not be tolerated.
+Our conservative representatives need to be more courageous in speaking out against such things.
 Our state and nation’s leaders ought to be expected to promote that which is true, good, and beautiful.
-Otherwise, what in the Hell are we doing?
+Otherwise, what are we doing?

 The film Cuties ought not be allowed to air.
 Indeed, restrictions over the filming of such things ought to be put in place, if they are not already; but it is important to note that this was not filmed in America.